Completing a Levy Advice form

 Should you need to insert rows to provide additional employee information in the Employee Details table, please do so only in the middle section of the table.
 Rows added to the top or at the bottom of the table will corrupt the form.

-Please ensure you are only using the LSL number provided by Coal LSL (6 or 7 digits).
+LSL numbers for your current eligible employees can be obtained on the Current Employees screen of Online Services.
+Ensure you are only using the LSL Number provided by Coal LSL (6 or 7 digits).

 The LSL number is not required for new entrants and can be left blank for the first month they are included on a Levy Advice form.
 Please include it if known.